openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 Use case for the 'sensorSleepTime':
 You have a Motion controlling your light.
 You switch off the light and want to leave the room, but the motion sensor immediately switches light back on.
-Using 'sensorSleepTime' you could suspress motion events while leaving the room, e.g. for 5sec and the light doesn's switch on.
+Using 'sensorSleepTime' you could suppress motion events while leaving the room, e.g. for 5sec and the light doesn's switch on.

 ### Shelly Button 1 (thing-type: shellybutton1)